Buckingham Lodge care home

 Vaccinations have been offered to all residents and colleagues.

-And we’re making sure anyone coming to work in any of our care homes after 11 November is fully-vaccinated against COVID-19 (unless exempt for medical reasons) - in accordance with government requirements.
+Everyone working in our care homes is vaccinated against COVID-19 (unless exempt for medical reasons) - in accordance with government requirements.

 Where required, all new residents are prioritised for a vaccination on move-in.